Dlloydev/sTune/README.md

   pvMax = pvIp + slopeIp * kexp;  // where kexp = 4.3004 = (1 / exp(-1)) / (1 - exp(-1))
   ```

-- The process gain `Ku` and time constant `Tu` are determined and the selected tuning rule's constants are used to determine `Kp, Ki and Kd`.
+- The process gain `Ku` and time constant `Tu` are determined and the selected tuning rule's constants are used to determine `Kp, Ki, Kd, Ti and Td`.
 Also, `controllability` and other details are provided (see comments in `sTune.cpp`).
 - In the user's sketch, the PID controller is set to automatic, the tuning parameters are applied the PID controller is run.

 ### Functions